Holocene-Reconstruction/Holocene-code/README.md

 The code is part of the Holocene Reconstruction project.
 It is a data assimilation method which uses proxy and model data to reconstruct climate over the past 12,000 years.

-This code and readmea are still under development.
+This code and readme are still under development.

 ## 2. Getting started